Gary A. Tanaka

-Gary A. Tanaka (born June 23, 1943, in Hunt, Idaho) is an American businessman, sportsman and philanthropist who co-founded the investment company Amerindo Investment Advisors in 1979 along with Alberto Vilar.
+Gary A. Tanaka (born June 23, 1943, in Hunt, Idaho) is an American businessman, convicted securities fraudster, sportsman and philanthropist who co-founded the investment company Amerindo Investment Advisors in 1979 along with Alberto Vilar.

 Early life and education

 Tanaka was born during World War II in the Minidoka Internment Camp in Idaho during the period of Japanese internment.
 He graduated from MIT, then earned a PhD degree at Imperial College London in the United Kingdom with a dissertation on the mathematics of the transition from laminar to turbulent flow in a fluid flowing over a solid surface.

 Personal life

 Tanaka lives in London with his wife and two children in a house which was once Dwight D. Eisenhower's wartime headquarters.
 Tanaka has two adult sons, Mark Tanaka, who is also a fund manager, most recently of Sanno Point Capital Management and Michael Tanaka, a notable businessman based in the UK.

 Philanthropy

 Tanaka was known for his donation of £27m to Imperial College, which resulted in construction of the Tanaka Building in 2004, designed by the international architecture, planning and design studio Foster and Partners.
 The building houses Imperial College Business School, and combines the business school's facilities with a new front entrance for the College.
 He was also known for the high-profile court case against him in 2008.

 In August 2008, the Business School at Imperial College London was renamed from "Tanaka Business School" to "Imperial College Business School" both because the old name did not strongly emphasise its association with the College, and because Tanaka was found guilty of fraud the same year.
 The school's accommodation was subsequently named "the Tanaka Building".
 An alternative speculation is that the college changed the name of the school to distance itself from Tanaka's fraudulent activities.